 Notably, narcissists have everything to gain when confusion rules.
 They are not only experts at orchestrating confusion by obfuscating truth with lies and half-truths and so on, the specific methods they use are scientifically proven by decades of research to neutralize the otherwise amazing critical thinking ability of the human brain’s frontal cortex.

-Inflicting pain, in the mind of narcissists and psychopaths, is how they prove they’re not what they detest — human, that is.
+Inflicting pain, in the mind of narcissists and psychopaths, is how they prove they’re not what they detest — that is, human.
 And thus, they feel no empathy or remorse for the harm they inflict on a victim’s sense of self and agency, or the chaos and disconnect and isolation they orchestrate on a victim’s network of family and friends to block them from any nourishment from critical persons who’ve been sources of love and support, more often a parent, but also certain activities such as a job, career, education, etc.

 The ultimate goal?
 To get their prey to “willingly” participate in their own abuse and exploitation, and serve at the narcissist’s pleasure in a slavish and subservient manner.